idun-corp/Idun-Examples/ProptechOS-Api/authentication/README.md

 ## Migrating from b2b to b2c based auth
 **(December 2021 - January 2022)**

+In v4.1 all apps will get new client id and client secret.

 With ProptechOS v4.1 the login authority changes for both the authentication flows.

 * Client credential flow